‘Truly I say to you, to the extent that you did it to one of these brothers of Mine, even the least of them, you did it to Me.’ – Matthew 25:40 (NIV)

 “… if I give all my possessions to feed the poor, and if I surrender my body to be burned, but do not have love, it profits me nothing.”

 Our 501(c) (3) charitable organization, Sheep Not Goats, was created to help the poor in Nicaragua, the most economically destitute country in Central America.
 We built a farm.
 Later we began training women in our small community to knit beautiful baby blankets.
 This ministry of Sheep Not Goats is called Sheep Dreamzzz.
 All of the “profit” from our blankets and loveys goes to the 15 or so women who knit them.

 We’re pretty sure you didn’t come here looking for a baby blanket, but please keep us and the poor who make our blankets in mind the next time you need a nice baby gift.

 For I was hungry, and you gave Me something to eat; I was thirsty, and you gave Me something to drink; I was a stranger, and you invited Me in; naked, and you clothed Me; I was sick, and you visited Me; I was in prison, and you came to Me.’ – Matthew 25:35-36 (NIV)

-The ladies who knit work in our small home in a very safe and clean environment.
+Our knitters – Carla, Brenda, Martha, Candida, and all the others – work inside our small home in a safe and clean environment.
 There’s no smog, smoke, or animal hair around.
-It’s definitely not a factory environment (look at almost any baby blanket, including expensive ones, and you can tell it was cut from a roll and assembled in a factory).
+Not like the factory environments that produce most baby goods.
+Look at almost any baby blanket, including expensive ones, and you can tell it was cut from a roll and assembled in a factory.

 “Someone gave me a Sheep Dreamzzz blanket after I had my third baby and it is, hands down, my favorite of all the baby blankets we’ve had.” – Katie (New York) ★★★★★ see all reviews